dewitt/opensearch/docs/Specifications/OpenSearch/1.1/Draft 6.md

 Search clients should be prepared to substitute reasonable values for these parameter names when they appear in an OpenSearch URL template.

-### The "searchTerms" parameter ###
+### The `searchTerms` parameter

 Replaced with the keyword or keywords desired by the search client.

-: Restrictions: The value must be URL-encoded.
+- Restrictions: The value must be URL-encoded.

-### The "count" parameter ###
+### The `count` parameter

-Replaced with the number of search results per page desired by the search client.
+- Replaced with the number of search results per page desired by the search client.

-*Search clients should anticipate that the value of the "count" parameter may not be honored by the search engine, and should rely exclusively on the contents of [[#The "itemsPerPage" element|the "itemsPerPage" response element]] in calculating actual page size.*
+*Search clients should anticipate that the value of the `count` parameter may not be honored by the search engine, and should rely exclusively on the contents of [[#The "itemsPerPage" element|the "itemsPerPage" response element]] in calculating actual page size.*

 : Restrictions:  The value must be a non-negative integer.

-### The "startIndex" parameter ###
+### The `startIndex` parameter

 Replaced with the index of the first search result desired by the search client.

-: Restrictions:  The value must be an integer.
+- Restrictions:  The value must be an integer.
-: Default:  The value specified by the "indexOffset" attribute of the containing [[#The "Url" element|Url element]].
+- Default:  The value specified by the `indexOffset` attribute of the containing [[#The "Url" element|Url element]].

-### The "startPage" parameter ###
+### The `startPage` parameter

 Replaced with the page number of the set of search results desired by the search client.

-: Restrictions: The value must be an integer.
+- Restrictions: The value must be an integer.
-: Default: The value specified by the "pageOffset" attribute of the containing [[#The "Url" element|Url element]].
+- Default: The value specified by the `pageOffset` attribute of the containing [[#The "Url" element|Url element]].

-### The "language" parameter ###
+### The `language` parameter

 Replaced with a string that indicates that the search client desires search results in the specified language.

 *An [[#OpenSearch description document|OpenSearch description document]] should include one [[#The "Language" element|"Language" element]] for each language that the search engine supports.
 If the search engine also supports queries for any arbitrary language then the OpenSearch description document should include a Language element with a value of "*".
 The [[#The "language" parameter|"language" template parameter]] in the [[#OpenSearch URL template|OpenSearch URL template]] can be used to allow the search client to choose among the available languages.*

-: Restrictions: The value must conform to the [http://www.w3.org/TR/2004/REC-xml-20040204/#sec-lang-tag XML 1.0 Language Identification], as specified by RFC 5646.
-In addition, a value of "*" will signify that the search client desires search results in any language.
+- Restrictions: The value must conform to the [http://www.w3.org/TR/2004/REC-xml-20040204/#sec-lang-tag XML 1.0 Language Identification], as specified by RFC 5646.
+In addition, a value of `"*"` will signify that the search client desires search results in any language.
-: Default: "*"
+- Default: `"*"`

-### The "inputEncoding" parameter ###
+### The `inputEncoding` parameter

 Replaced with a string that indicates that the search client is performing the search request encoded with the specified character encoding.

 *An [[#OpenSearch description document|OpenSearch description document]] should include one [[#The "InputEncoding" element|"InputEncoding" element]] for each character encoding that can be used to encode search requests.
 The [[#The "inputEncoding" parameter|"inputEncoding" template parameter]] in the [[#OpenSearch URL template|OpenSearch URL template]] can be used to require the search client to identify which encoding is being used to encode the current search request.*

-: Restrictions: The value must conform to the [http://www.w3.org/TR/2004/REC-xml-20040204/#charencoding XML 1.0 Character Encodings], as specified by the [http://www.iana.org/assignments/character-sets IANA Character Set Assignments].
+- Restrictions: The value must conform to the [http://www.w3.org/TR/2004/REC-xml-20040204/#charencoding XML 1.0 Character Encodings], as specified by the [http://www.iana.org/assignments/character-sets IANA Character Set Assignments].
-: Default: "UTF-8"
+- Default: `"UTF-8"`

 ### The "outputEncoding" parameter ###